-The selected agency shall be able to: 1.
-Refer a service request to determine basic eligibility for LOC to the CME and the IAE after July 2020.
-2. Complete annual comprehensive assessments to ascertain medical, psychosocial, and functional needs for waiver participation.
-3. Coordinate and collaborate in a multidisciplinary team approach for the provision of waiver services that prevent institutionalization.
-4. Develop a personcentered service plan that identifies the responsible party to render the service and the service needs by the amount, duration, and frequency.
+The core functions of the CME is 1. initiate a referral to assist with generating an SRF to begin the establishment of a level of care for consideration of waiver enrollment.
+2. Complete an annual comprehensive assessment to ascertain medical, psychosocial, and functional needs for waiver participation.
+3. Coordinate and collaborate in a multidisciplinary team approach to assist with diverting institutionalization.
+4. Develop a person-centered service plan that identifies the responsible party to render the service and the service needs by the amount, duration, and frequency.
 The SMA approves the SP.
-5. Conduct monthly monitoring of the service plan with beneficiary and quarterly monitoring with all approved service providers.
+5. Conduct monthly monitoring of the service plan with participant and quarterly monitoring with all approved service providers.
+6. Create a more frequent monitoring plan for waiver participants who has high-risk indicators scores.
+7. Closely monitor incidents and create a risk mitigation plan when necessary.